Hybrid Event Shaping to Stabilize Periodic Hybrid Orbits: Preliminaries

 \subsection{Saltation matrix}

 Hybrid systems can be divided into continuous domains and discrete hybrid events.
 For each of these components, the linearized variational equations \cite{hirsch2012differential} describe how perturbations of state at the beginning of the phase evolve to the end of the phase.
-In continuous domains, variational equations can be derived \cite{hirsch2012differential} and discretized into a mapping $A_I(\bar{t}_j-\underbar{t}_j,\underbar{t}_j,x(\underbar{t}_j))$ equivalent to the linearized discrete dynamics matrix in $x_{k+1}\approx A_Ix_k+B_Iu$.
-The variational equations of hybrid events are described by the saltation matrix, which maps perturbations at an infinitesimal time step before impact to an infinitesimal time step afterward \cite{Leine}.
-This saltation matrix, $\Xi_{(I,J)}$, describes the transition between modes $I$ and $J$ that occurs at time $\bar{t}_i$ with $x(\bar{t}_i) \in G_{(I,J)}$ and with some input $u(\bar{t}_i)$.
-Following the formulation from \cite{contraction,Muller_lyapunov_exponents}, the saltation matrix is,
+In continuous domains, variational equations can be derived and discretized into a mapping $A_I(\bar{t}_j-\underline{t}_j,\underline{t}_j,x(\underline{t}_j))$ equivalent to the linearized discrete dynamics matrix in $x_{k+1}\approx A_Ix_k+B_Iu$ \cite{hirsch2012differential}.
+The variational equations of hybrid events are characterized by the saltation matrix $\Xi_{(I,J)}(\bar{t}_i,x(\bar{t}_i),u(\bar{t}_i))$, which describes the transition between modes $I$ and $J$ that occurs at time $\bar{t}_i$ with $x(\bar{t}_i) \in G_{(I,J)}$ and some input $u(\bar{t}_i)$.
+The saltation matrix approximates the first-order change in perturbations in state before the hybrid event at $\delta x(\bar{t}_i)$ to perturbations afterward $\delta x(\underline{t}_{i+1})$ \cite{contraction} such that: